 TIP: Get the whole family involved!
 Children are more likely to try new foods if they are involved.

 Stick to your plan so that food waste is minimized.
-Re-purpose leftovers or unused perishables as needed in other dishes.
+Re-purpose leftovers as needed in other dishes.

 Grocery Budget Calculator:

 See an estimated amount it would cost per day and month to meet the USDA Dietary Guidelines based on current food prices and your habits.

 Helpful Budgeting & Coupon Apps:

 MyNetDiary Calorie Counter

 10 Nutritious Food Items for a Limited Budget:

 Whole wheat bread/tortillas

 Additional “shopping on a budget tips.”

 Shopping Seasonal, Local, and in Your Own Backyard